 The FAA also is proposing to require UAS operators to obtain a certification.
 The FAA had considered proposing a requirement that UAS operators obtain a standard commercial pilot certificate.
-But the agency decided against such a stringent proposal, reasoning that "given the lower level of public risk posed by small UAS operations, the FAA decided that imposing such requirements would be unduly burdensome to small UAS operators."
-The FAA also opted against requiring UAS operators to demonstrate that they have requisite flight proficiency and aeronautical experience.
+But the agency decided against such a stringent proposal.

 Instead, the FAA would require drone operators to obtain a specialized commercial UAS operator certificate.
 Among the requirements for obtaining and maintaining the certificate: